fratambot/MLOps-with-wandb/README.md

 Thanks to wandb you **and your team** have:
 - version control and lineage of your [datasets and models](https://docs.wandb.ai/guides/artifacts)
-- [experiment tracking](https://docs.wandb.ai/guides/track) by logging almost everything your heart desires and thanks to the [model registry](https://docs.wandb.ai/guides/models/walkthrough) which helps transitioning models over lifecycle and allows to easily hands off models to your team
+- [experiment tracking](https://docs.wandb.ai/guides/track) by logging almost everything your heart desires and thanks to the [model registry](https://docs.wandb.ai/guides/models/walkthrough) you can easily transition models over lifecycle and hands off models to your teammates
 - a very powerful, framework agnostic and easy-to-use tool for [hyperparameters tuning](https://docs.wandb.ai/guides/sweeps) (goodbye keras-tuner my old friend)
 - [tables](https://docs.wandb.ai/guides/data-vis/tables-quickstart) on data and run results which allow you to:
   - study input distributions and avoid data leakage